"

 For the purposes of this chapter, here are two key takeaways from the Poynter article:

 Takeaway 1Talking about race isn’t necessarily racist.
-Examining people of color and their unique view of diversity isn’t necessarily racist.
-Even biracial people such as Zimmerman often self-identify as members of a minority group.
-Acknowledging that isn’t racist, either.
+Examining people of color and their unique view of diversity isn’t necessarily racist, especially considering that many people are biracial.

 Takeaway 2If the Trayvon Martin case teaches us anything about media, it’s that the digital world’s ability to spread information and galvanize opinion means little without ethical, accurate fair-minded journalism to help everyone make sense of it all.